picosix/cv/README.md

 - Nginx: A reverse proxy.
 Serve HTML site, React application and load balancing
 - CI/CD tools: I use CI/CD tool on Gitlab to auto build new package and put it to npm.com

-TAhe best thing I had been did is upgraded old platform from Node v.12.x to v8.x.
+A best thing I had been did is upgraded old platform from Node v.12.x to v8.x.
 I changed many things to make sure our platform is working with new policy from our chanels.
 This is a way I did it

 - Learned a bussiness logic by deploy and runing it on real server
 - Write TDD test case by the logic I learned above and implement it